What wins lasting change in today’s world? Nimble teams building creative and transformative advocacy campaigns that engage people in meaningful ways.

 Check out the full collection of Campaign Accelerator resources for instructions, facilitation tips and printable templates for each module of the Campaign Accelerator planning process.
 An experienced facilitator should be able to run most of the exercises.
 Many are fairly straightforward, but leading a full process does require practice.

-In 2016, Greenpeace Mexico participated in Campaign Accelerator.
-We caught up with the team in early 2018 to learn how the process affected their work.
-Check out the case study below, available in English and Spanish:
+- In 2016, Greenpeace Mexico participated in Campaign Accelerator.
+We caught up with the team in early 2018 to learn how the process affected their work (in English and Spanish).

 Taking on Bimbo with a new approach: A Campaign Accelerator case study